robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 annoyed with my perfectionism.
 That's always a bad sign for me.
 I needed to take some breaths.
 Thankfully Janis helped me see that the product wasn't as important as the process.
-I actually like building things, and well, I get upset at myself for taking so long doing it.
+I actually like building things, but I still get upset at myself for taking so long doing it.
 This is a common loop I get into.
 By writing this article, I hope to help myself process this process.